-Supporting a suicidal loved one
+Supporting a Veteran who’s suicidal

 Here’s an example: